PSBP-Library/PSBP/README.md

 But what *is* the *essence* of a problem domain?

-### Domain specific language (DSL)
+## Domain specific language (DSL) library

-Wriring a *domain specific language* library for a specific problem domain is one way to reveal the essence of that problem domain.
+Writing a *domain specific language* library for a specific problem domain is one way to reveal the essence of that problem domain.

 Think of writing a domain specific language library as teaching about the essence of a specific problem domain to a *programming language compiler*.

 You cannot fool a compiler!

+## Specifications and implementations

-Ideally, domain specific language libraries strictly separates *specifications* from *implementations*.
+Ideally libraries strictly separates *specifications* from *implementations*.

 ## Specifications